skynettx/raptorsetup/README.md

 ![Alt text](https://imgur.com/hCShMSr.jpg "Raptor Setup")
 ## Build
-The project supports the compilers msvc and gcc.
-Supported architectures are 32 bit and 64 bit for Windows and Linux.
+The project supports the compilers msvc, gcc and clang.
+Supported architectures are 32 bit and 64 bit for Windows, Linux and macOS.
 When you have installed git on your system you can clone the repository by type in `git clone https://github.com/skynettx/raptorsetup.git`.

 ### Windows